thinkst/canarytokens/README.md

 Restrictions:
 * no other provider like Mailgun or Sendgrid must be configured for this to work
 * only supports StartTLS right now (you have to use the corresponding port)
-* no anonymous SMTP supported right now (you have to use username/password to authenticate)
+* no anonymous SMTP is supported right now (you have to use a username/password to authenticate)

 The following settings have to be configured in `switchboard.env` for SMTP to work:
 * CANARY_SMTP_SERVER: the SMTP server